With mortgage rates no longer at or near record lows, the refinance question has become a lot more complex.

 If there is a certain waiting period, you might be able to refinance into a different loan type, such as from a FHA loan to a conventional loan to forgo the requirement.

-This way you won’t miss out if you feel mortgage rates are going to rise in the short-term.
+This way you won’t miss out if you feel mortgage rates are going to rise if you don’t act fast.

 Just be careful not to become a serial refinancer, as it can cost money to refinance your mortgage each time, and potentially set you back from paying the thing off.